holochain/holochain-rust/doc/holochain_101/src/json_string.md

 and type alone, provided the compiler had the type info available at compile time.

-We had to sacrifice this neat trick due to incompatible constraints put on the CAS by the reducer store etc. but it should work well in other scenarios :)
+We had to sacrifice this neat trick due to incompatible constraints from the type system elsewhereon the CAS, but it should work well in most scenarios :)